Max Heart Rate Calculator

 • Consult a doctor before starting intense exercise programs

-• Medications can affect heart rate (beta blockers, for example)
+• Medications like beta blockers can significantly affect heart rate

-• If you experience chest pain or dizziness, stop exercising immediately
+• If you experience chest pain, dizziness, or unusual symptoms, stop exercising immediately